Analyzing Coca-Cola FEMSA (KOF) & Its Competitors

 |2.43

-Coca-Cola FEMSA currently has a consensus price target of $59.50, indicating a potential upside of 5.67%.
-As a group, “Bottled & canned soft drinks” companies have a potential upside of 39.43%.
-Given Coca-Cola FEMSA’s competitors stronger consensus rating and higher probable upside, analysts plainly believe Coca-Cola FEMSA has less favorable growth aspects than its competitors.
+Coca-Cola FEMSA presently has a consensus price target of $59.50, suggesting a potential upside of 7.95%.
+As a group, “Bottled & canned soft drinks” companies have a potential upside of 37.75%.
+Given Coca-Cola FEMSA’s peers stronger consensus rating and higher possible upside, analysts plainly believe Coca-Cola FEMSA has less favorable growth aspects than its peers.

 Dividends